saildot4k/saildot4k.github.io/docs/misc/picfix.md

         ---

         ![Programmer Jumper Settings](assets/picfix/Tutorial/Jumper_Settings.png)
         :warning: If your adapter is different, reference it's document or diagrams on its PCB.
-Your jumper settins may differ for a different adapter.
+Your jumper settings may differ for a different adapter.

     </div>